amanmishra3124/Visualizer-app/README.md

 # Visualizer-app
-Sorting visualizer app which sorts using various sorting algorithms which is made in ReactJs
+Sorting visualizer app which sorts using various sorting algorithms which is made in ReactJs.